-Objective C: Knowledge sharing among practitioners is increased to improve consistency, continuity and efficacy of control
+Objective C: Knowledge sharing among practitioners is increased to improve consistency, continuity and efficacy of control sharing in general.
+Develop an integrated virtual platform for Ontario projects to share ideas and experiences.
+Use project champions to showcase successes.

-Phragmites control occurs at all scales in Ontario with a wide range of experiences and techniques that are not shared broadly.
-Improved collaboration opportunities and use of existing resources and best management practices is required.
+Phragmites control occurs across all scales in Ontario with a wide breadth of experiences and techniques that are unfortunately, not yet shared broadly.
+Improved collaboration opportunities and the sharing of existing knowledge, resources, and the use of best management practices (BMPs) is required.